F0rzend/simple-go-webserver/README.md

 cd SimpleGoWebserver && go build -o simplegowebserver cmd/api/main.go
 ```

 Now you can run the project.
-You must be in the same folder as the binary
+You Must be in the same folder as the binary
 and run the following command:
 ```shell
 ./simplegowebserver